-- Understand themselves and know their capabilities - Investigate education, training and career opportunities - Implement their career plans - These objectives are achieved through: - Assemblies and form time activities where students discuss and analyse career ideas, and write CVs with their form tutors - The SMSC programme which helps students to understand what motivates them, with particular reference to their future careers - Our annual Careers Fayre which all students are encouraged to attend to allow them to talk to prospective employers from a wide range of different careers - Work Experience in Year 10 & 12
+- Develop high aspirations - Understand themselves and know their capabilities - Investigate education, training and career opportunities - Implement their career plans These objectives are achieved through: - Assemblies and form time activities where students discuss and analyse career ideas, and write CVs with their form tutors - The SMSC programme which helps students to understand what motivates them, with particular reference to their future careers - Our annual Careers Fayre which all students are encouraged to attend to allow them to talk to prospective employers from a wide range of different career paths

+Work Experience in Years 10 & 12

 The school Library has an extensive selection of books and other resources in the Careers section.
-Where there are any individual queries or problems related to careers, the students are encouraged to see Mrs Jeffery in room Y5 for specialised and tailored advice.
+Where there are any individual queries or problems related to careers, students are encouraged to see Mrs Henry in room G7 for specialised and tailored advice.

 During Year 11, students will be given a mock interview with an external employer to give them an experience of interviews.
-They will also be given the opportunity to have a one to one interview with our independent Careers Adviser, Jenny Brooks, from Careers4U where they will come up with an individual action plan for their future
+They will also be given the opportunity to have a one to one interview with our independent Careers Adviser, Maria Bunyan, from Careers 4U where they will come up with an individual action plan for their future.

-Questions relating to the Sixth Form and specific queries relating to Higher Education should be referred to Mr A Booth Lead Co-ordinator of Sixth Form.
+Questions relating to the Sixth Form and specific queries relating to Higher Education should be referred to Mr A Booth Lead Coordinator of Sixth Form.